Electric vehicles and our on-street chargepoint rollout

 New products are emerging to try and address this issue and make home charging more widely accessible.

-We want to test two of these products in Surrey:
+We want to test these products in Surrey:

 1. Cable gullies - cable gullies are channels installed in the pavement that can be used to safely trail an EV charging cable across a pavement.
 Trials have been taking place in Oxfordshire.

-Please note that neither product gives residents the right to reserve a parking space by their house, and therefore you must be able to park there regularly to take part in these trials.
-In addition, please note that both trials are solely for residents who do not benefit from off-street parking.
+Please note that the product does not give residents the right to reserve a parking space by their house, and therefore you must be able to park there regularly to take part in these trial.
+In addition, please note that the trial is solely for residents who do not benefit from off-street parking.

 Cable gullies